cloudevents/spec/primer.md

-When the working group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then they will be placed into the "extensions" category and put into the (extensions)[extensions.md] document.
+When the working group determines that an attribute is not common enough to fall into those two categories but would still benefit from the level of interoperability that comes from being well-defined, then they will be placed into the "extensions" category and put into (documented extensions)[documented-extensions.md].
 The specification defines how these extension attributes will appear within a CloudEvent.

 In determining which category a proposed attribute belongs, or even if it